 - Make time for yourself (including self-care days as needed)

 Take breaks from work to walk and avoid thinking about the things on your to-do list.
 Give yourself time for personal reflection; journaling is a great way to reflect and gain insight and perspective.
 And, perhaps most importantly, allow yourself at least five minutes a day to do nothing at all—without giving yourself a guilt trip about it!

 - Seek support

 Discuss your thoughts and feelings with supportive listeners, whether they be friends, family, colleagues, mental health professionals or support groups.
-We can all use someone to talk to, especially during uncertain times like these.
+We can all use someone to talk to, especially when times become tough.